The straight truth about iron in well water

 It is impossible to imagine our lives without water.
 Water is a necessary element for daily life, whether it’s cooking, showering, washing, or even drinking.
 Therefore, it’s a problem when water contains unsafe impurities such as high amounts of iron.
+Iron in well water is a substantial problem in many areas of Manitoba.
 Though iron is essential for our health and well-being, it may pose a threat to us in water.
 You might be asking yourself how the mineral gets into well water.
 Let us give you the answer:

 How does iron get into our well water?

 Experts explain that there are two main ways that iron gets into well water:

 Through the surface and rainwater: When it rains, the flowing water gathers iron from the soil found on the surface carrying it into the well, where it dissolves in the water.
 This is plainly shown through the color change of well water after the rain.
 It’s because soil and dirt contain traces of iron.

-If the water contains toxic amounts of iron, then it is unsafe for our health.
+If the water contains toxic amounts of iron, then it can be unsafe for our health.
 If most of your daily water use comes from well water, then your health is in danger.
 First, contaminated water enables the spread of water-borne diseases.
 Toxic amounts of iron may attract iron bacteria.
 These are microscopic organisms that feed off iron leaving behind iron waste.
 This is the gross slime that you find sticking to pipes and provides a breeding ground for other harmful organisms and bacteria.
 The EPA lists iron as a Secondary Drinking Water Contaminant due to the pathogenic organisms that feed off the iron and intensify the risk of infection or disease if consumed by humans.

 Second, large amounts of iron in the body are very toxic, and many health experts caution on checking the purity of your water before consuming it to avoid acute health risks.